yangfangs/physpetools/docs/docs/faq.md

 ### 4. How are SSU rRAN created?

-The SSU rRAN sequences are created from the [SILVA](<https://www.arb-silva.de/>) database (123.1 release).
+The SSU rRAN sequences are created from the [SILVA](<https://www.arb-silva.de/>) database (Release 132, Released: 13.12.2017).
 Sequences haven been truncated, which means unaligned nucleotides are removed.